grafbase/grafbase/cli/npm/cli/README.md

 Options:
-  -n, --name <NAME>       The name to use for the new project -a, --account <SLUG>    The slug of the account in which the new project should be created -r, --regions <REGION>  The regions in which the database for the new project should be created
+  -n, --name <NAME>       The name to use for the new project -a, --account <SLUG>    The slug of the account in which the new project should be created
 ```

 ### `link`